jvTeixeira/nlw-mobile/README.md

 # nlw-mobile

-This is the mobile aplication of the NLW E-Sports, coded using:
+# This is the mobile aplication of the NLW E-Sports, coded using: \n
 React Native
 Tailwind